Ahimsa in Jainism

 The Jain concept of ahimsa is very different from the concept of nonviolence found in other philosophies.
 Violence is usually associated with causing harm to others.
 But according to the Jain philosophy, violence refers primarily to injuring one's own self – behaviour which inhibits the soul's own ability to attain moksha (liberation from the cycle of births and deaths).
 At the same time it also implies violence to others because it is this tendency to harm others that ultimately harms one's own soul.
 Furthermore, the Jains extend the concept of ahimsa not only to humans but to all animals, plants, micro-organisms and all beings having life or life potential.
 All life is sacred and everything has a right to live fearlessly to its maximum potential.
 Living beings need not fear those who have taken the vow of ahimsa.
 According to Jainism, protection of life, also known as abhayadānam, is the supreme charity that a person can make.

 Ahimsa does not merely indicate absence of physical violence, but also indicates absence of desire to indulge in any sort of violence.
-Jains have strongly advocated vegetarianism and nonviolence throughout the ages.
+Jains have strongly advocated veganism and nonviolence throughout the ages.

-Overview
+The Metaphysical Foundation: Karma and Spiritual Survival

 Jain texts expound that there are ten life essentials or life-principles; these are: the five senses, energy, respiration, life-duration, the organ of speech, and the mind.
 Living beings are classified on the basis of their sensory organs (indriya) and life essentials (praṇa) they possess.
 According to Jain texts: